-We analysed the influence of embedded convection in the WCB of the North Atlantic cyclone Vladiana in Sep 2016 on the precipitation and cloud structure, and on the local mesoscale dynamics and larger-scale circulation features.
-For this, two categories of online WCB trajectories - very rapidly ascending "convective" WCB trajectories and more slowly ascending "slantwise" WCB trajectories - were identified in a convection-permitting COSMO simulation, and their impact was investigated in a composite analysis and, in more detail for a representative example.
+We analyzed the influence of embedded convection in the WCB of Cyclone Vladiana in the North Atlantic in September 2016 on precipitation, cloud structure, the local mesoscale dynamics, and larger-scale circulation features.
+For this, two categories of online WCB trajectories - very rapidly ascending "convective" WCB trajectories and more slowly ascending "slantwise" WCB trajectories - were identified in a convection-permitting COSMO simulation, and their impact was investigated in a composite analysis and, in more detail, for a representative example.
 As expected from previous studies, the slantwise WCB ascent influences the large-scale precipitation pattern and the hydrometeor and PV distributions in a wide region.
-The specific signatures of embedded convection are superimposed on these larger-scale patterns from the slantwise WCB ascent.
-Based on the composite analysis and the investigation of a representative example of embedded convection in the WCB we
+The specific signatures of embedded convection are superimposed on these largerscale patterns from the slantwise WCB ascent.
+Based on the composite analysis and the investigation of a representative example of embedded convection in the WCB we make the following conclusions.

-- 705 Convective WCB ascent leads to substantially stronger surface precipitation during the ascent with on average more than twice the intensity compared to the slantwise WCB ascent (cf. Oertel et al., 2019).
+Convective WCB ascent leads to substantially stronger surface precipitation during the ascent with, on average, more than twice the intensity compared to the slantwise WCB ascent (cf. Oertel et al., 2019).
 The occurrence of embedded convection is therefore relevant for the mesoscale precipitation pattern in cyclones and for extreme surface precipitation associated with WCBs (Pfahl et al., 2014).
 Moreover, the strong convective updrafts allow for graupel formation, which is absent in the slantwise WCB ascent.
-Likewise, convective WCB ascent leads to a denser cloud structure in the convective updraft that is 710 and added with a strong convective wCB ascent leads to a denser cloud structure in the convective updraft that is - 710 embedded within a larger-scale and less dense cloud band (cf. section 1 question 1).
+Likewise, convective WCB ascent leads to a denser cloud structure in the convective updraft that is embedded within a larger-scale, less dense cloud band (Sect.
+1, question 1).

-The convective WCB trajectories originate from a region with higher θ_e and increased potential instability $(d\theta_e/dz)$ at approximately 900 hPa compared to their environment, which allows for the rapid quasi-vertical convective ascent through the whole troposphere.
-Although convective WCB ascent is embedded within the larger-scale region of slantwise WCB ascent, mesoscale θ_e variability and strong localized θ_e gradients in the warm sector give rise to the higher initial θ_e of the convective compared to the slantwise WCB trajectories, which subsequently leads to more intense cloud diabatic processes and stronger cross-isentropic ascent (cf. section 1 questions 2 and 3).
+The convective WCB trajectories originate from a region with higher $\theta_e$ and increased potential instability $(d\theta_e/dz)$ at approximately 900 hPa compared to their environment, which allows for the rapid quasi-vertical convective ascent through the whole troposphere.
+Although convective WCB ascent is embedded within the larger-scale region of slantwise WCB ascent, mesoscale $\theta_e$ variability and strong localized $\theta_e$ gradients in the warm sector give rise to the higher initial $\theta_e$ of the convective WCB trajectories compared to the slantwise WCB trajectories, which subsequently leads to more intense cloud diabatic processes and stronger crossisentropic ascent (Sect.
+1, questions 2 and 3).

-The strong horizontal diabatic heating gradients associated with the localised convective WCB ascent results in the formation of mid- to upper-level horizontal PV dipoles on both sides of the convective updraft, where the negative pole (with a diameter of approximately 30 km) occurs to the left of the vertical wind shear vector (cf. Harvey et al., 2020), i.e., relatively close to the upper-level jet (cf. section 1 question 4).
-The level of maximum amplitude of the PV dipole at around 315-320 K 720 coincides approximately with the diabatic heating maximum associated with the maximum of snow and graupel formation.
+The strong horizontal diabatic heating gradients associated with the localized convective WCB ascent result in the formation of middle- to upper-level horizontal PV dipoles on both sides of the convective updraft, where the negative pole (with a diameter of approximately 30 km) occurs to the left of the vertical wind shear vector (cf. Harvey et al., 2020), i.e., relatively close to the upper-level jet (Sect.
+1, question 4).
+The level of maximum amplitude of the PV dipole at around 315-320 K coincides approximately with the diabatic heating maximum associated with the maximum of snow and graupel formation.
 These convectively produced PV dipoles are predominantly anomalies of absolute vertical vorticity.
 Static stability inside the convective updraft and across both poles is slightly increased compared to the environment due to strong latent heat release in the updraft.
 Above the updraft, at about 10 km height, a shallow region of low static stability located inside a cirrus cloud spreads out horizontally.